rachelaronoff/www.hackuarium.ch/docs/10_simple-spectro/20_tutorial/10_pcb/README.md

 # Soldering the PCB

-The first step in the construction of the spectophotometer is to solder the electonic board.
-The board actually comes presoldered with all of the surface mouted (SMD) components, but the through-hole components have to be soldered by hand.
+The first step in the construction of the spectophotometer is to solder the electronic board.
+The board actually comes pre-soldered with all of the surface mounted (SMD) components, but the through-hole components have to be soldered by hand.
 Don't worry if you've never soldered anything: the process is relatively simple.

 First, take all the component of bag B out.
 You should have the following components in front of you: